Seagate/halon/doc/architecture/index.rst

 *Copyright © 2013 Parallel Scientific.
 All rights reserved.*

-*This document forms a part of HAMS-Cabal architecture documentation.
+*This document forms a part of Halon architecture documentation.
 This documentation follows a standard format published by the SEI, that of the “Views and beyond” methodology* [1]_.